Lithill/Plant-Planner/README.md

    3. Solution: Did not change code on the delete route when added the list-by-water-date functionality

 5.
-   1. Expected behaviour: Plant form will submit when use only fills out common name, water interval and last watered
+   1. Expected behaviour: Plant form will submit when user only fills out common name, water interval and last watered
    2. Actual behaviour: Plant form also needs notes filled in before it will submit
    3. Solution: